Five Came Back: Critical

 In his July 5, 1939, review in The New York Times, Frank Nugent praised Five Came Back as "a rousing salute to melodrama, suspenseful as a slow-burning fuse, exciting as a pinwheel, spectacularly explosive as an aerial bomb".

 "Out of the enterprise comes a fine piece of work by Joseph Calleia", wrote critic Wood Soanes, "an actor who was taken from the stage after several excellent characterizations and who has been given little chance to show his stuff on the screen.
 Because Five Came Back was obviously not viewed as an epic while in the making and was, consequently, not subjected to high-powered studio supervision, Calleia managed to get in a splendid character study".

-Critics singled out Ball's performance, which led to her landing more substantial roles.
+Critics also singled out Ball's performance, which led to her landing more substantial roles.

 Richard B. Jewell, professor of American film at the University of Southern California, wrote in The RKO Story, "In 1939, John Farrow directed one of the most exciting 'B' films in company history.
 Since the title indicated how many would make it out alive, audience members were kept on the edge of their seats".
 Jewell describes the film as "one of the very best program melodramas in RKO history".

 Five Came Back was also notable for lively "street smart" dialogue attributed to its team of distinguished screenwriters.
 Both Cady and West were later to be nominated for Academy Awards in future projects, while Trumbo became one of Hollywood's most acclaimed screenwriters with two Oscars to his credit.